 Google Home will finally be available in Germany on August, 8th and in France this week.
-I’m not aware of more announcements for other countries, but I hope and assume that availability will increase to many more countries as soon as possible.((Right now it’s available in the US, Canada and the UK – and even with France and Germany added there’s still a lot of place for improvement.
-Really, Google, you have to move faster when it comes to international rollouts!))
-For me, though, getting my AIY kit was the day, I started getting interested in developing with Actions on Google.
+I'm not aware of more announcements for other countries, but I hope and assume that availability will increase to many more countries as soon as possible.1) For me, though, getting my AIY kit was the day, I started getting interested in developing with Actions on Google.

 Different types of Interfaces

 Conversational interfaces is a very broad term.
 It covers all kind of chats whether voice is used or not up to pure voice interfaces like those used in Google Home.